To discuss how you can use MedKaz or schedule a demo, email email@example.com, or call 802 484-0249

 Q How much is MedKaz, who pays for it?

-A It’s $24.95 for the MedKaz plus $6.50 monthly (or $74.95 annually) for an Update & Support subscription.
+A The first year annual subscription is $9.00 per month; it includes the MedKaz and annual Update & Support Services.
+In year two it drops to $7.00 per month for Update & Support Service.
 Family and Group Packs are less.
+(If you prefer, you can pay annually or semi-annually.)
 Your out of pocket savings will more than cover its cost.
 You pay today.
 In the future, when insurers, employers and government see that MedKaz saves them money, patients get better care and consumers are demanding it, we expect they will embrace it and pay.
 You can speed up this process by asking your insurer or employer to pay for MedKaz now.

 Q Why the annual Update/Support fee?